goeva-lab/found/README.md

 - add more documentation
 - add more methods
-- host documentation on GH pages
-- create GHA to re-build/test/lint/deploy on push to main
 - support for more underlying data types (e.g. zarr arrays, HDF5 arrays, etc.)

 ## installation